bevyengine/bevy/working-migration-guides/README.md

 Migration guides are intended to briefly communicate:

-- what has been changed?
+- what has been changed since the last release?
 - why did we make this breaking change?
 - how can users migrate their existing code?